Brenedict/Brenedict.github.io/Readme.md

 # Generative Quiz Application 🎯

 This is a **dynamic quiz application** that generates questions based on various topics.
-Users can select a quiz category and test their knowledge while receiving real-time feedback.
+Users can select a quiz category and test their knowledge while receiving real-time feedback. **This was way back in february 2025, I'm mainly showing this for fun**.

 ## Features 🚀
 - Multiple quiz categories to choose from.